allegro/allegro.tech/_posts/2020-02-17-immutability-in-java.md

     }
 }
 ```
-In games such a thing would probably be part of game loop, running few (2-100?) times per second.
+In games such a thing would probably be part of game loop, running dozens of times per second.
 Maybe not necessarily
 spawning new monsters, but definitely there is always a lot to do.

 We will use [JMH](https://openjdk.java.net/projects/code-tools/jmh/) for benchmarking.
 Full benchmark code will be linked at the end of article.